 - Lastly, know that you are not alone!
 Share your progress with other like-minded people in the macrame community.
 There are plenty of people who will support and mentor you, and it's easier to learn from their experiences.

-Our upcoming skill-sharing platform is all about skill communities harmoniously growing together.
+Our upcoming micro learning platform is all about harmoniously growing together.
 Our exclusive app has one-of-a-kind features that allow you to connect with anybody freely, ask questions, share feedback, give answers, collaborate, and much more.
 The goal is to make a supportive community for upskilling.

 Since you are reading this blog, we assume that you have an interest in the domain.
 So, let’s look into how macrame- a long-lost art- has resurfaced in today’s time and age.